MineRobber9000/cotalib/saves/README.md

 libsave simply reads this and moves some keys around.
 All of the data remains as in the original save.

-When lua export is implemented, it will load the JSON and turn it back into lua (using `dumper.lua` or a similarly named helper).
+Lua export loads the JSON and turn it back into lua (using `dumper.lua` as a helper).